2024 Chevrolet Prices: MSRP, Invoice Price, Dealer Cost, and Holdback

 To get the full amount available, multiply the total MSRP by 3 percent before calculating the dealer holdback percentage.

 For each car the dealer sells over time, typically every three months, the manufacturer pays the dealer a percentage.
-It’s crucial to understand that holdback isn’t always a subject for negotiation or discussion, and some Jeep dealerships won’t even discuss the dollar amount.
+It’s crucial to understand that holdback isn’t always a subject for negotiation or discussion, and some Chevrolet dealerships won’t even discuss the dollar amount.

 How to Calculate Actual Dealer Cost on a Chevy